filecoin-project/specs/content/glossary/_index.md

 ## State

-The _State_ or _State Tree_ refers to the shared history of the Filecoin system which contains actors and their storage power.
+The _State_ or [_State Tree_](state_tree) refers to the shared history of the Filecoin system which contains actors and their storage power.
 The _State_ is deterministically generated from the initial state and the set of messages generated by the system.

 ## Storage Market Actor

-The _Storage Market Actor_ is responsible for managing storage and retrieval deals.
+The [_Storage Market Actor_](sysactors) is responsible for managing storage and retrieval deals.

 ## Storage Miner Actor

-The _Storage Miner Actor_ commits storage to the network, stores data on behalf of the network and is rewarded in [FIL](glossary#fil) for the storage service.
+The [_Storage Miner Actor_](sysactors) commits storage to the network, stores data on behalf of the network and is rewarded in [FIL](glossary#fil) for the storage service.
 The storage miner actor is responsible for collecting proofs and reaching consensus on the latest state of the storage network.
 When they create a block, storage miners are rewarded with newly minted FIL, as well as the transaction fees they can levy on other participants seeking to include messages in the block.

 ## Storage Power Actor

-The _Storage Power Actor_ is responsible for keeping track of the storage power allocated at each storage miner.
+The [_Storage Power Actor_](sysactors) is responsible for keeping track of the storage power allocated at each storage miner.

-## Storage fault slashing
+## Storage Fault Slashing

 Storage Fault Slashing is a term that is used to encompass a broader set of penalties, including (but not limited to) Fault Fees, Sector Penalties, and Termination Fees.
 These penalties are to be paid by miners if they fail to provide sector reliability or decide to voluntarily exit the network.